 #How to choose a password manager?

 There are many password managers to choose from.
-When trying to find the one that's best for you, keep the following in mind:
+When selecting the one that best fits your needs, keep the following in mind:

-• The password manager should work on all devices you need to use passwords on.
-It should be easy to keep your passwords synchronized across all your devices.
+- The password manager should work on all your devices and keep your passwords synchronized with ease.

-• Use only well-known and trusted password managers.
-Be wary of products that have not been around for a long time or have little or no community feedback.
-Cybercriminals can create fake password managers to steal your information.
-Also, be very suspicious of vendors that promote they developed their encryption solution.
+- Use only well-known and trusted password managers.
+Be wary of products with little history or community feedback.
+Cybercriminals can create fake password managers to steal your data.
+Be especially suspicious of vendors that claim to have developed their own encryption solution.

-• Make sure whatever solution you choose, the vendor continues to actively update and patch the password manager, and be especially sure you are always using the most recent version.
+- Ensure the vendor actively updates and patches the password manager, and always use the most recent version.

-• Consider writing your master passphrase in a sealed envelope and store it in a locked cabinet, physically safe, or lockbox.
+- Consider writing your master passphrase in a sealed envelope and storing it in a locked cabinet, safe, or lockbox.

 #Which password manager is the best?

-I won't recommend a specific password manager.
-I use 1Password because it works on the devices I use, the UI is ok, it stores everything online, and it provides a functionality to share passwords with other people.
-There are many products available.
-Choose the one the fit your needs.
-Here's a non-exhaustive list (ordered by name):
+I will not recommend a specific password manager.
+I use 1Password because it works on my devices, has a solid UI, stores everything online, and lets me share passwords with others.
+There are many options available.
+Choose the one that fits your needs.
+Here is a non-exhaustive list (ordered by name):

-I'm aware that it can be scary to save all your passwords in one place, but they all explain how they store your password and why you and only you can read the passwords.
-Also protecting your passwords is part of their business model, so doing it wrong could just ruin their companies.
-If you want to have an idea of how password managers work you can read the 1Password documentation: About the 1Password security model.
-They almost all do the same.
-Also, the 1Password client for Windows is written in .NET, so you can decompile it to check the source code.
+Storing all your passwords in one place can feel risky, but reputable managers clearly explain how they store your data and why only you can read it.
+Protecting your passwords is core to their business model, so a breach would be catastrophic for them.
+If you want to understand how password managers work, read the 1Password documentation: About the 1Password security model.
+Most managers follow a similar approach.
+The 1Password client for Windows is written in .NET, so you can decompile it to verify the source code.

 Do you have a question or a suggestion about this post?
 Contact me!